paxunix/WaitForElements/README.md

 # WaitForElements.js

-Basic promise-based mechanism to wait for elements meeting constraints to appear in the DOM.
+Basic promise/callback mechanism to wait for elements meeting constraints to appear in the DOM.

 Does NOT support waiting for elements to be removed from the DOM.

 ## API

-#### WaitForElements.match(options)

-Return a promise to wait for elements to show up in the DOM for which particular constraints are true.
-The mutation observer used will fire for added nodes, attribute changes, and text changes.
-The promise will resolve with the set of elements matching the selector under the target for which any filtering is true.

-#### Return

-##### Promise

-Resolve with an array of matched elements.
-Reject on error or failure to find any elements within timeout.

-#### Parameters
+### _constructor(options)_

-`options` is an object:
+`options` is an object.

+#### options.isOngoing

+Continue to observe the `options.target` element until the `options.timeout` is reached.
+This means the callbacks to `match()` must be used, since a Promise cannot be returned.

-##### options.selectors
+#### options.selectors

 Array of CSS selectors to wait for appearance in the DOM.
-If no elements match within the timeout, the promise is rejected.
+If no elements match within the timeout, the promise is rejected, or match()'s `onTimeoutFn` is called.

-##### options.target
+#### options.target

 Default=`document.body`.
 Target DOM element to watch, including its children.

+#### options.skipExisting

+Default=`false`.
+If true, elements currently in the DOM when match() is called will be ignored.
+Mutations to those elements in the future can still return those elements.

+#### options.onlyOnce

+Default=false.
+If a matched and filtered element has already been returned, do not return it again if it reappears in a DOM mutation.

+NOTE:  For `attribute` or `characterData` mutations, enabling `onlyOnce` may be a bad idea because you'll never see the updates if the element was already returned by matching.

-##### options.timeout
+#### options.timeout

-Default=`2000`.
-The promise is rejected if no elements match within this many milliseconds after the promise is created.
+Default=`-1`.
+The promise is rejected or match()'s `onTimeoutFn` is called if no elements match within this many milliseconds after match() is called.
 If -1, wait for as long as the document is alive.

-##### options.visible

-Default=`undef` (no filtering based on visibility).
-The set of elements matching the selectors is filtered only to those that are visible.  **NOTE:** visible means that the element is not hidden in the DOM, NOT that it's overlapping the viewport (for example, this will not detect if an element scrolls into view).
-If set to `all`, all matched elements must be visible to resolve the promise.
-For all other truthy values, one or more elements must be visible to resolve the promise.

-##### options.filter
+#### options.filter

 Default = no-op (no filtering).
-Function that takes an array of elements that match the selectors and returns a new array of elements.
+Function that takes an array of elements that match `options.selectors` and returns a new array of elements.
 If the returned array is empty, waiting continues (if the timeout permits).
-Otherwise, the promise is resolved with the returned array of unique elements.
-If `options.visible` is non-nullish, the array of input elements passed to this function is filtered for visibility (see above).
+Otherwise, the promise is resolved or match()'s `onMatchFn` is called with the returned array of unique elements.

-##### options.attributeFilter

-Default = `undef`.
-Array used to set the `attributeFilter` option for the mutation observer.
-It contains the names of attributes for which matching should be considered (since attribute updates may be many and expensive).
-Ignored if `observerOptions` is given.

-##### options.observerOptions
+#### options.observerOptions

-Optional.
 Default is to observe all child nodes, subtrees, attributes, and character data beneath `target`.
-If given, must conform to the `MutationObserver.observe()` API.
+If given, must conform to the `MutationObserver.observe()` API's options.

+#### options.verbose

+Default=`false`.
+Log diagnostic information to the console.

+### _WaitForElements.match(onMatchFn, onTimeoutFn)_

+Wait for DOM elements to exist for which particular constraints are true.
+The mutation observer used will fire for added nodes, attribute changes, and text changes.

+#### Return

+If `options.isOngoing` is true, `match()` returns undefined after setting up an observer.  `onMatchFn` and `onTimeoutFn` are called as indicated above.

+If `options.isOngoing` is false, `match()` returns a Promise that resolves to an array of unique matched elements.
+The promise is rejected if there was an error or failure to match any element within the given timeout.  `onMatchFn` and `onTimeoutFn` are ignored and optional.

+#### Parameters

+##### onMatchFn

+Reference to a function that is called when elements are matched.
+Its parameter is an array of the matched DOM elements.

+##### onTimeoutFn

+Reference to a function that is called if `options.timeout` is reached before any elements are matched.
+Its parameter is an Error object indicating the timeout was reached.